Data Protection Policy

 Disposal

 When any personal data is to be erased or otherwise disposed of for any reason (including where copies have been made and are no longer needed), it should be securely deleted and disposed of.
+Electronic data should be permanently deleted using appropriate software, and physical records should be shredded or destroyed.

 Use of Personal Data